houghab/houghab/README.md

-# Hello and welcome to my reository 👀
+# Hello and welcome to my repository 👀

 ## This is a space to showcase what I'm currently working on an a little about me.